oracle-samples/maa/apps-unlimited/PeopleSoft/dr_scripts/README.md

 > [!IMPORTANT]
-> Verify that you have completed all the pre-requisites listed in the appropriate playbooks referenced above before using these scripts.
+> Verify that you have completed all the prerequisites listed in the appropriate playbooks referenced above before using these scripts.

-## Scrips Overview
+## Scripts Overview

 The scripts for this project fall into one of the following categories: